Are you recruiting a tender or bid writer? Here are the attributes to look for.

 Where there are key subject matter experts involved, they need to be identified and sent draft content early on in the process.
 This is so there is enough time to refine and write the final response based on their input.

-We believe it’s identify and convey your key messages and differentiators prior to writing your bid.
+We believe it is best to identify and convey your key messages and differentiators prior to writing your bid.
 This enables us to integrate them strategically throughout your response.

 It’s often best to work out your key messages and differentiators prior to writing your bid, and ensure these are conveyed consistently throughout your bid.
 The competitive landscape is equally important, as are ensuring your bid is readable and concise.